Jet Formation in 3D GRMHD Simulations of Bondi-Hoyle-Lyttleton Accretion: Magnetic fields in astrophysical environments

 In close binary systems, unstable Roche lobe overflow can lead to common envelope evolution.
 The hydrodynamics of common envelopes is complicated, and simplified descriptions can be useful to gain insight.
 If the mass ratio of the binary is below $1/3$, then a local wind tunnel approximation can be used to focus on the vicinity of a lower mass companion plunging through the envelope of the more massive star \citep{rosa_2020}.
 In this case, the hydrodynamics is similar to BHL accretion, distinguished mainly by the local density structure of the envelope and the external gravity of the host star.

 The evolution of a high mass binary system can lead to a black hole becoming embedded in the envelope of a red supergiant (RSG).
 If the BH forms a jet, it will deposit energy into the envelope, potentially unbinding it and halting the common envelope phase \citep{armitage_livio_2000, mendez_2017}.
 As studied in this work, the ability of the BH to form a jet is sensitive to the strength of the ambient magnetic field.
 However, the magnetic field strength and geometry within RSGs is poorly understood.
-RSGs are often slowly rotating and have high Rossby numbers, making it unlikely that an $\alpha\Omega$ dynamo can produce a large-scale magnetic field \citep{Durney_Latour_1978}.
+RSGs are often slowly rotating and have high Rossby numbers, making it unlikely that an $\alpha\Omega$ dynamo\footnote{Here, $\alpha$ parameterizes the strength of a magnetic dynamo due to the twisting of field lines, and $\Omega$ is the angular rotation rate of the star.} can produce a large-scale magnetic field \citep{Durney_Latour_1978}.
 Still, observations of RSGs have found that their surface magnetic fields are typically on the order of 1 Gauss \citep{grunhut_2010,auriere_2010,tessore_2017,mathias_2018}.
 Because RSGs have such extended envelopes, it is unlikely that this surface magnetic field is from a fossil field, but it can be explained by a local convective dynamo operating in the envelope.
 This is also supported by magnetohydrodynamic simulations of Betelgeuse \citep{dorch_2004}, which found that a convective dynamo can produce typical magnetic field strengths of 100 Gauss in the envelope, which is slightly above equipartition with the kinetic energy of the fluid flows.

 Furthermore, accretion in the common envelope wind tunnel is distinguished from BHL by having non-zero angular momentum, so in principle a dynamo in the accretion flow itself could produce a strong enough poloidal magnetic field to power the BZ mechanism, independent of the background magnetic field strength in the envelope.
+We emphasize that the assumption of a magnetic dynamo is contentious, and as such our following estimates for the field strength in a convective envelope should be taken as speculative.

 For our purposes here, we assume that a convective dynamo operates within the RSG envelope, and that the magnetic energy, $U_{\rm B}$, either reaches equipartition or sub-equipartition levels with the kinetic energy of the convective eddies, $U_{\rm K}$.
 To determine realistic values of $U_{\rm K}$, we used the results of \cite{goldberg_2021}, who performed hydrodynamic simulations of convection in RSG envelopes.
 In particular, we used their radial profiles of gas density and turbulent pressure in their 3D RSG2L4.9 model to calculate $\beta$ as a function of $\rho$, assuming $0.1<U_{\rm B}/U_{\rm K}<1$.
 This is shown in Figure \ref{fig:betaContours}, where we can see that typical $\beta$ values range from about $1$ to about $100$, a range that is covered by our parameter space.
 This is interesting because it suggests that jets may be able to be produced in BH-RSG common envelopes, contributing to the energetics of the system and potentially producing exotic transients.
 In future work, we plan on studying the BH common envelope in detail.